by Wm. Robert Johnston

 The figure below places these late-term abortion figures in the context of U.S. abortions in general.
 It shows, for increasing gestational age, estimates of the number of abortions occurring later than that point in pregnancy.
 Few pregnancies are aborted prior to 4 weeks' gestation because the pregnancy is not yet identified.
 Nearly all abortions occur between 5 and 18 weeks' gestation, with declining fractions towards later in pregnancy.
 Abortions drop off faster after 20 weeks' gestation, due to regulations in some states as well as trends in abortion practice--late-term abortions are significantly more dangerous for women, and very few abortionists are willing to perform them.
 However, the numbers of late-term abortions are much more uncertain due to lack of reporting.

 Reasons for obtaining late-term abortions

-Abortion proponents tend to either imply or outright claim that none (or virtually none) of the late-term abortions are elective.
+Abortion proponents tend to either imply or outright claim that few if any late-term abortions are elective.
 At the same time they do not support reporting of data that could verify these claims, and as a result there are extremely little data to bear on this question.
-But there are some.
+But some data is available.
 Three states report some data on reasons given for obtaining abortions in cases of late-term abortions: Arizona, Florida, and Utah.
 (To be clear, the term "elective" is used just as it is used in the cited sources; in reality, virtually all of these abortions are by choice as will be seen when "health-related" abortions are examined closely.)